cryptomator/cryptomator-objc-cryptor/README.md

 }];
 ```

-### SETOAsyncCryptomatorCryptor
+### SETOAsyncCryptor

-`SETOAsyncCryptomatorCryptor` is a `SETOCryptomatorCryptor` decorator for running file content encryption and decryption operations asynchronously.
+`SETOAsyncCryptor` is a `SETOCryptor` decorator for running file content encryption and decryption operations asynchronously.
 It's useful for cryptographic operations on large files without blocking the main thread.

-Create and initialize `SETOAsyncCryptomatorCryptor` using `initWithMasterKey:queue:` to specify a dispatch queue.
-If you're initializing with the designated initializer `initWithMasterKey:`, the dispatch queue will be set to `dispatch_get_global_queue(DISPATCH_QUEUE_PRIORITY_DEFAULT, 0)`.
+Create and initialize `SETOAsyncCryptor` using `initWithCryptor:queue:` to specify a dispatch queue.
+If you're initializing with the convenience initializer `initWithCryptor:`, a serial queue (utility QoS class) will be created and used.

 ### SETOMasterKey